hmcfabfive/coconut-tutorial/Iterators.md

 Python's iterator functionality can be complex and a bit difficult to use.
 A good chunk of it comes from itertools, which is a module that implements several iterator building blocks inspired by functional programming languages from Haskell and APL.
 Coconut simplifies many of these features and treats them as built-ins rather than add-ons., making using iterators easier and more effective.

 ***
-### Page 1: First exposure -> python iterators
+### Page 1: First exposure: python iterators

-Let's start by entering the following list of cookie types into our Coconut interpreter:
+Let's start by making a list of cookie types, converting it into an iterator, and entering it into our Coconut interpreter:
 ```
-x = iter(["chocolate chip", "oatmeal raisin", "sugar"])
+cookiebox = iter(["chocolate chip", "oatmeal raisin", "sugar"])
 ```
-This might be familiar, this is how to take an iterable object and turn it into an iterator in Python.
-As we see, this, and the other basic iterator functionality from Python remains the same
+This is how to take an iterable object, such as a list, and turn it into an iterator in Python.
+As we see, this, and the other basic iterator functionality from Python remains the same.
+Try entering the following command into the interpreter a few times to iterate through the cookiebox.
 ```
-x.next()
+cookiebox.next()
 Output('chocolate chip')
-x.next()
+cookiebox.next()
 Output('oatmeal raisin')
-x.next()
+cookiebox.next()
 Output('sugar')
-x.next()
+cookiebox.next()
 Output('Traceback (most recent call last):
   File "<string>", line 1, in <module>
 StopIteration')
 ```

 Now let's try combining this with Coconut's syntax.
-Let's take x as following iterator:
+Let's start by defining x as the following iterator:
 ```
 x = iter([1, 2, 3])
 ```